stevemussmann/gtseqSim/README.md

 This program is a work in progress.
 This README.md file will be updated regarding program functionality as features are added.

 This program calculates allele frequencies for a single population based upon the observed frequencies in the input genepop file.
 The `random.multinomial` function from numpy is then used to generate simulated genotypes for a user-defined number of individuals based upon those empirical allele frequencies.

+The missing genotype rate is calculated separately for each locus from your input genepop file.
+If the `-m / --miss` option is invoked, then the program will each locus in which missing data were detected and randomly remove genotypes from these loci using the empirically-derived missing data proportion.
+This is accomplished using the `random.binomial` function from numpy.

 Loci are assumed to be independent.
 The simulated genotypes are then output in genepop format.

 ## Dependencies
 - numpy